JGN1722/RoverOs/README.md

 - **Custom Language Integration**:
   - The compiler for my custom programming language is in progress.
-  - MyOS will eventually be written entirely in this language.
+  - RoverOs will eventually be written entirely in this language.

 ## Goals
 - Develop a fully functional operating system written in my custom language.